johnbarnes-vi/johnbarnes-vi/README.md

 - B.A. in Philosophy
 - B.Sc. in Computer Science
-- MS. in Computer Science
+- MS. in Computer Science (IN PROGRESS)

 ### 📖 What I Believe